VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

 > The measurements also weaken idea 2's premise: 25 KB records - production's
 > `portal_builder` size - cost only 8% more per completion than 256-byte ones here.

+## What to do next, without waiting for a profile (2026-08-27)

+The production profile is deferred until the operator can restart, but three of these four items do not need it, and the second largely removes the need for it.

+### 1. Read the completion path for per-completion exclusive locks

+Free, and it targets everything below it.
+From a runner's final-state report arriving to `archiveJob` being called, the path runs `getijForReport` -> `s.q.Get` -> archive -> `q.Remove` -> membership release -> `satisfyEmptiedDepGroups`. **If any step takes the queue *write* lock once per completion, that alone caps completions at the rate that lock turns over**, and the coalescing `archiveWriter` would never see two pending archives at once however fast it is - which is exactly the "runs the fast code, behaves like the slow code" observation.

+Known constraint to respect while reading: `queue.mutex -> job` is an established acquisition order (`releaseTimedOutItems` calls `ttrCb` under `queue.mutex`, `queue/queue.go:1942`; `ttrCallback` takes `job.Lock()`, `server.go:4601`).

+### 2. Make the manager report the batch size it actually achieves

+The central question is *why the writer folds only one archive at a time in production*, and nothing currently in the log answers it.
+An inert counter plus a periodic line - the established convention (`db.archivedDecodes` `5c75a15`, `Job.derivations` `8087866`, `db.archiveTxObserver` `f7e36bc`, `db.depGroupSeenGets` this delivery) - would answer it from an **ordinary manager log with no `--debug` and no pprof**.

+If production reports a mean fold of ~1 while `archive-ceiling` reports ~100, the diagnosis is settled on the spot.
+This is the highest value-per-line item here: it makes the next restart decisive whether or not profiling is enabled.

+### 3. Test the ingredient the hunt never varied: dep-group membership

+The ingredient hunt varied NFS, the continuous backup, record size (25 KB, +8%) and live-set size (80,000 jobs through the real RPC path) - and reproduced nothing.
+It did **not** vary dep-group membership, which is the largest remaining difference between the harness and production: **112,486 memberships** on a dependency-heavy `portal_builder` workload.

+That matters because the suspected serialisation point only bites when completions actually empty groups.
+Give `archive-ceiling` (or a sibling) production's dep-group shape and see whether 364/s collapses toward 14/s.
+If it does, the whole thing is reproducible on this host and fixable without touching production.

+### 4. Unrelated, actionable now

+`wr add` of **150,000 jobs in one request takes 72.5 s**, and the client abandons it at its own 60 s `ClientMinRequestTimeout` floor (80,000 jobs: 49.7 s).
+Measured 2026-08-27.
+Nothing to do with the throughput ceiling; a real defect on its own.

+### Order

+Items 1 and 2 together first - the read says where to instrument, the instrumentation makes the next restart decisive.
+Then item 3, which is the one that might reproduce the entire symptom locally today.
+Item 4 whenever.

 ## The problem, stated precisely

 Production completes **~14 jobs/s** however many runners are pointed at it.
 At